longlb/journaling/README.md

 # journaling

-Need this in the .bashrc file:
+**Need this in the .bashrc file:**

-alias journal="cargo run --manifest-path ~/projects/journaling/Cargo.toml"
+`alias journal="cargo run --manifest-path ~/projects/journaling/Cargo.toml"`

+TODO:

+- Opening an entry by specific date
+- Optimization
+- Opening a random journal entry
+- Uses system text editor rather than mousepad?
+- Functionality for fully usable on any system?
+(Directories and such)